 Learn more » How to redirect on WordPress 404 error

 User redirect is one of the most important aspects of any website and it has to be very well defined.
-You always have to think how to redirect users or visitors when certain events occurred like 404 error, access denied or even what to do when user was successfully authenticated or just logged out.
+You always have to think about how to redirect users or visitors when certain events occurred like 404 error, access denied or even what to do when a user was successfully authenticated or just logged out.

-Seamless user flow is crucial for online business and AAM provides several tools to redefine various redirects so your end user can have better experience and your business higher conversion rate.
+Seamless user flow is crucial for online business and AAM provides several tools to redefine various redirects so your end user can have a better experience and your business higher conversion rate.